Technical chartists always assume that stock prices prices trend.

 c.
 If the stock price does not violate the trendline support or resistance, it remains in a range/trend.

-If prices remain above the downward sloping line it means the stock is in a bull trend and money is chasing the stock.
-But when it pierces the trendline, it implies that either bulls are tired or bears have taken over or there’s some adverse development in the market or in the company.
+If prices remain above the upward sloping line it means the stock is in a bull trend and money is chasing the stock.
+But when it pierces below the trendline, it implies that either bulls are tired or bears have taken over or there’s some adverse development in the market or in the company.

 If prices remain below the downward sloping line it means the stock is in a bear trend and supply exceeds demand.
 But when it crosses the trendline upwards, it implies that either bears are tired or bulls have taken over or there’s some very favorable development in the market or in the company.